iknowjason/Awesome-CloudSec-Labs/README.md

 [Thunder CTF](https://thunder-ctf.cloud/): Bring your own GCP account, 6 levels, practice attacking vulnerable cloud projects on GCP.

 ## Kubernetes

+[K8s Lan Party](https://www.k8slanparty.com/): To dive into a network full of misconfigurations and exploit vulnerabilities with the goal of conquering a Kubernetes cluster, with leaderboard and requires registration.

 [EKS Cluster Games](https://eksclustergames.com/):  Vulnerable EKS pod with flag challenges across environment, with leaderboard and requires registration.